Edwardine Ordinals: Elizabethan restoration and further revision

 Following Elizabeth I assuming the throne and the Elizabethan Religious Settlement's return of Reformation values, the 1552 ordinal that had accompanied the 1552 prayer book was thought to have been authorized under the 1559 Act of Uniformity.
 However, William Cecil, Elizabeth's Secretary of State, advised the queen that the act made no mention of the ordinal and that Thomas Cranmer's ordination liturgy was illegal.
 Despite this, the text was accepted along with the subsequent 1559 Book of Common Prayer; though, unlike in 1552, the "orphaned ordinal" would not appear in the table of contents of the 1559 prayer book and copies of the ordinal bound independently from the prayer book comprise the whole run of at least one printer's ordinals.
 It is possible that the ordinal was intended for sale separately from the 1559 prayer book.
 The ordinal published in 1559 was essentially identical to that of 1552, but altered the wording of the oath from the "King's Supremacy" to the "Queen's Sovereignty" and removed reference to the pope's "usurped power and authority".
 A 1565 act of Parliament would establish the ordinal as "good, lawful and perfect."

+Fleeing the Marian Persecution, many English Reformers had encountered the Continental ordination patterns and ministerial theologies.
+In Frankfurt, exiles encountered liturgy according to the local "Liturgy of Compromise" described four ministerial offices–pastors, teachers, elders, and deacons–but lacked ordination rites.
+Some of the exiled Englishmen were further exiled from Frankfurt and would thus become familiar with the Genevan reformed liturgies as organized by John Calvin.
+Returning during the Elizabethan restoration, many were dismayed that they were not permitted to introduce Continental influences to English rites but instead were to celebrate ordination according to the 1552 ordinal.